Archived:Loading ChibiOS firmware onto Pixhawk¶

 Uploading as Custom Firmware¶

-- connect the ground station PC to the flight controller using a USB cable
+connect the ground station PC to the autopilot using a USB cable

-More details on connecting a GCS to the flight controller are described here.
+More details on connecting a GCS to the autopilot are described here.